letStayFoolish/FinSharkApp/api/ms-documentation.md

 ASP.NET Core apps created with the web templates contain the application startup code in `Program.cs` file.
 The `Program.cs` file is where:
 - **Services** required by the app are **configured**;
-- THe app's **request handling pipeline** is **defined** as a series of middleware components.
+- The app's **request handling pipeline** is **defined** as a series of middleware components.

 ### Dependency Injection (Services)

 When an ASP.NET Core app receives an HTTP request, the code handling the request sometimes needs to access other services.

-ASP.NET Core features built-in **dependency injection (DI)** that make configured services available throughout an app.
+ASP.NET Core features built-in **dependency injection (DI)** that makes configured services available throughout an app.
 Services are added to the DI Container with _WebApplicationBuilder.Services_ (`builder.Services`) in the code.
 When the **WebApplicationBuilder** is instantiated, many framework-provided services are automatically added. `builder` is a `WebApplicationBuilder` in the following code:
 ```csharp
 var builder = WebApplication.CreateBuilder(args);